UC Berkeley Business Air Travel Carbon Mitigation Program

 The Business Air Carbon Travel Mitigation Program is designed so UC Berkeley business travelers can continue to book flights with no changes to the booking or reimbursement process.

-The Business Air Travel Mitigation Program assigns a small fee to UC Berkeley business air travel trips taken ($10 per domestic round trip and $25 per offshore/ international round trip)
+The Business Air Travel Mitigation Program assigns a small fee to UC Berkeley business air travel trips taken ($10 per domestic round trip and $25 per offshore/international round trip).

 • The fee is only assessed to eligible air travel trips that are funded by UC- managed dollars.

-• A trip may represent a number of legs/ stops but the fee is only assessed once for a trip.
+• A trip may represent a number of legs/stops, but the fee is only assessed once for a trip.

 Opt in units: Campus departments can opt into covering the costs of the carbon mitigation fee for trips that are booked with restricted funds.
-Fees associated with air trips booked with restricted funds are assessed once annually to opt-in units, at the end of each calendar year, based on the previous year’s air trips.
-We still welcome other departments to join by opting into paying the fee for trips booked with restricted funds.
+Fees associated with air trips booked with restricted funds are assessed once annually to opt-in units.
+The assessment occurs at the end of each calendar year, based on the previous year’s air trips.
+A special thank you to the 23 units who have opted to pay the fee for all flights.

-A special thank you to the 22 units who have opted to pay the fee for all flights.
-Departments that are interested in participating in the UC Berkeley Business Air Travel Carbon Mitigation for both restricted and unrestricted funds but are not listed in the link above, should contact the Office of Sustainability for more information.
-Questions can be directed to sustainability@berkeley.edu
+We still welcome additional departments to join by opting into paying the fee for trips booked with restricted funds.
+Departments that are not listed among the opt in units yet, but are interested in participating in the UC Berkeley Business Air Travel Carbon Mitigation for both restricted and unrestricted funds, should contact the Office of Sustainability for more information.

-Example of Projects:
+Examples of Projects:

-• Retrofitting lab equipment to reduce energy consumption, including replacement of older low-temperature freezers.
+• Retrofitting lab equipment to reduce energy consumption, including replacement of older low-temperature freezers

-• Supporting on -site solar PV and battery storage installations
+• Supporting on-site solar PV and battery storage installations

-• Installing EV charging capabilities and incentivizing electrification of the campus fleet
+• Installing EV charging capabilities and incentivizing electrification of the campus fleet.

 • CO2 reduced: Project demonstrates quantitatively and qualitatively verifiable short and long- term GHG reductions of the overall campus footprint

-• Inclusion & Collaboration: Project includes well- defined working structure which includes interdisciplinary stakeholders**
+• Inclusion & Collaboration: Project includes well-defined working structure which includes interdisciplinary stakeholders**

 • Diversity & Equity: Project includes social benefits for a wide population and advances campus diversity and environmental justice**